VincentDengSZ/Push-Notification-Tester/README.md

 ### Push Notification Tester
 This app will give you a push notification token as well as record push notifications sent to the device.
+It will also broad cast your push notification token soit can be used with APNS pusher (https://github.com/blommegard/APNS-Pusher).

 ![Alt text](screenshot.png?raw=true "Screenshot")